spryker/spryker-docs/docs/scos/dev/back-end-development/cronjobs/cronjobs.md

     link: docs/scos/dev/sdk/cronjob-scheduling.html
 ---

-Spryker applications demand performing repetitive background operation—jobs.
+Spryker applications demand performing repetitive background operations called _jobs_.
 Such operations are necessary for synchronizing denormalized data into the search engine or key-value store.
 For Spryker applications to operate properly, we recommend running predefined jobs.

 While setting up and configuring a scheduler, a developer is to solve the following tasks: